PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

  [/ITF:Fraction]
  [/DTWPoints:N] [/DTWShift:N]
  [/Vis] [/SavePlots]
- [/Debug] [/WO:False]
+ [/Debug] [/Preview] [/WO:False]
  [/ParamFile:ParamFileName.conf] [/CreateParamFile]
 ```

 InputFilePath is a path to the UIMF file to process.
-Wildcards are also supported, for example *.uimf
+* Wildcards are also supported, for example *.uimf

 Use `/O` or `-O` to specify the output file path
 * By default the output file will be named InputFileName_new.uimf

+Use `/S` or `/Recurse` to find matching files in the current directory and subdirectories
+* Useful when using a wildcard to find UIMF files
+* `/O` is ignored when `/S` is provided
+  * Output files will be auto-named and will be created in the same directory as the input file

 Use `/Merge` or `-Merge` to specify that all of the aligned frames should be merged into a single frame by co-adding the data
 * When this argument is provided, the output file will only contain the merged frame